tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * [vnq_hist_prices.csv](Activities/01-Evr_RNN_Part_1/Resources/vnq_hist_prices.csv)

-Explain to students that we are going to focus the class on learning how to create LSTM model using Keras, since these kind of models are widely used in industry.
+Explain to students that we are going to focus the class on learning how to create the LSTM model using Keras since these kinds of models are widely used in industry.

-Comment to students that Today's class is going to be an interactive guided session, were you will go through the process of building a LSTM model from data preparation to model design and creation using Keras.
+Comment to students that Today's class is going to be an interactive guided session where you will go through the process of building an LSTM model from data preparation to model design and creation using Keras.

-Slack out the unsolved version of the Jupyter notebook, and conduct a guided live demo by highlighting the following.
+Slack out the unsolved version of the Jupyter notebook and conduct a guided live demo by highlighting the following.

-* In this activity, we will use closing prices from different stocks to make predictions of future closing prices based in the temporal data of each stock.
+* In this activity, we will use closing prices from different stocks to make predictions of future closing prices based on the temporal data of each stock.

-* Before start creating LSTM models, we will learn how to prepare training and testing data for these type or neural networks.
+* Before start creating LSTM models, we will learn how to prepare training and testing data for these types of neural networks.

 * We start the exercise by importing the following libraries for data manipulation.